TaylanUB/scheme-bytestructures/README.md

 leaving bare bytevector references at bottlenecks.
 This way a big part of the convenience offered by the framework can still be used.

-Following are some figures from Guile 2.0.9.208 on a 2.0 GHz Core2Duo.
+Following are some figures from Guile 2.0.11.

 Plain bytevector reference, for comparison: